zerotohero-dev/o2js.com/server/blog/markdown/lets-make-a-javascript-framework-boilerplate.md

 There are certain tools, and metrics that we can use to have an idea of how complex our code is.
 One such tool that we can use is **[grunt-complexity][grunt-complexity]**.

+> **Caveat**:
+>
-> Code complexity metrics do not set hard and fast **rules**, they just provide **guidelines**.
-An increase in the codes' complexity index is not necessarily a bad thing.
-Some of the modules that you create might be complex, simply because of the intricacy of the problem that it's trying to solve.
+> Code complexity metrics do not set hard and fast **rules**, they just provide **guidelines**; thus, an increase in the codes' complexity index is not necessarily a bad thing.
+>
+> Some of the modules that you create might be complex, simply because of the intricacy of the problem that it's trying to solve.
 An increased complexity metric is just something that you, as a library developer, have to keep an eye on.

 Let's start by installing it to our project as a development dependency: